Belarus presidential elections are all over before they start

 EU is “deeply concerned”

-Tensions are high as clearly there are going to be large demonstrations that will start as soon as this evening.
+Tensions are high, as clearly there are going to be large demonstrations that will start as soon as this evening.
 The EU is watching closely and the German foreign ministry issued a statement expressing “concern” on August 7.

-The comment was met with a certain derision by observers as during the Euromaidan the EU issued a string of statements of “deep concerned,” “grave concern,” “extreme concern,” and so on at least new escalation of the violence but the demonstrators complained that the EU didn't actually do anything.
+The comment was met with a certain amount of derision by observers, as during the Euromaidan the EU issued a string of statements of “deep concerned,” “grave concern,” “extreme concern,” and so on at each new escalation of the violence but the demonstrators complained that the EU didn't actually do anything.

-The battle was also taken to social media where Lukashenko hit back with a campaign advertisement that was heavily pushed on the social media site inside Belarus.
+The battle was also taken to social media, where Lukashenko hit back with a campaign advertisement that was heavily pushed on the social media site inside Belarus.
 The video showed scenes from the Ukrainian Euromaidan revolution in 2014 where over 100 died in the violence at the end, before going to extoll the social gains Lukashenko has delivered on during his time as president, including Belarus’ famous tractors.

-Russia also came to Lukashenko’s aid a few days before with Russian state controlled media, widely watched in Belarus, reporting an investigation that found Ukraine, backed by NATO and the US, was trying to interfere in Belarusian elections.
+Russia also came to Lukashenko’s aid a few days before, with its state-controlled media, widely watched in Belarus, reporting an investigation that found Ukraine, backed by NATO and the US, was trying to interfere in Belarusian elections.

 Russia is the real winner

-Whatever the outcome Russia is likely to be the winner in these elections.
-The west has been warming to Belarus in last year hoping to drive a wedge in between Moscow and Minsk that have been rowing over energy subsidies.
+Whatever the outcome, Russia is likely to be the winner in these elections.
+The West has been warming to Belarus in the last year, hoping to drive a wedge in between Moscow and Minsk that have been rowing over energy subsidies.

-The US has reopened its embassy in Minsk after leaving it empty for more than decade and appointed a new ambassador in April.
+The US has re-opened its embassy in Minsk after leaving it empty for more than decade, and appointed a new ambassador in April.
 The EU has also eased some of the sanctions on Belarus as Lukashenko attempted to play the two sides off against each other.

-However, a crackdown will bring this warming to an end and leave Lukashenko isolated and entire dependent on Moscow for help to in dealing with Belarus’ escalating economic crisis.
+However, a crackdown will bring this warming to an end and leave Lukashenko isolated and entire dependent on Moscow for help in dealing with Belarus’ escalating economic crisis.

-Moscow and Lukashenko have been pushing for closer integration between the two countries in a “Union state” – something the opposition have strongly objected to -- but now Lukashenko negotiating position has been severely weakened.
+Moscow and Lukashenko have been pushing for closer integration between the two countries in a “Union state” – something the opposition have strongly objected to – but now Lukashenko's negotiating position has been severely weakened.

-Lukashenko neo-Soviet system has delivered on real stability and has been a boon for the poor and old as it continues to provide many of the perks the Soviet Union did.
+Lukashenko's neo-Soviet system has delivered real stability and has been a boon for the poor and old as it continues to provide many of the perks the Soviet Union did.
 However, without the Russian energy subsidies – Russia has sent Belarus an estimated $100bn in the last decade – Lukashenko’s system will break down.
-He has already been forced into cooperation with the local oligarchs as be becomes increasingly desperate for cash.
-If the EU withdraw and sanctions on Belarus, which is highly dependent on exports to both the EU and Russia, are tightened then an already difficult economic situation will become dire.
+He has already been forced into co-operation with the local oligarchs as he becomes increasingly desperate for cash.
+If the EU withdraws and sanctions on Belarus, which is highly dependent on exports to both the EU and Russia, are tightened, then an already difficult economic situation will become dire.